 She is now hoping to publish her thesis, on the recommendation of her tutors.
 Her interest in terrorism and the law comes partly from growing up in a family of teachers in a remote area of Kashmir, “where there is always a humanitarian crisis”.
 She’s always dreamed of working at the ICC or the UN.

 Dr Cathal Doyle said the thesis makes "a clear and valuable contribution to knowledge, and does so in a way that is a real page turner".
 Dr Michael Kearney said "there’s a real strength in how comprehensive the thesis is", with "excellent... editing, style and structure".

 MDX Associate Professor of International Law Dr Elvira Dominguez Redondo was Qurat’s PhD supervisor.
-Her Director of Studies, Senior Lecturer in Law Anthony Cullen, declares he is “very proud” of her “outstanding” performance in the viva.
+Her Director of Studies, Senior Lecturer in Law Alessandra De Tommaso, declares he is “very proud” of her “outstanding” performance in the viva.
 In her approach to research, he says she demonstrated passion and “wonderfully sharp analytic ability" and he calls her choice of thesis subject “inspired”, since it is “the first substantive work of scholarship on the crime of ‘terror’ under international humanitarian law… I have no doubt that when published it will be cited by scholars for years to come”.
 Supervising her, “it was a joy to observe her growth as scholar,” he added.

 After her experience studying on two degree programmes at MDX as an international student, Qurat praises the university library and her lecturers, and also MDX administrative staff for their helpfulness.